Mystery Colors of Stars in Oregon Skies Explained

 Indeed, it turns out this is something else altogether, according to OMSI’s Jim Todd.
 The astronomy expert said it's an illusion created by gasses in the atmosphere and the fact a camera can see wavelengths of light a human cannot.

 "When seeing photos of stars, star trails, or other night images, people are often surprised by the unreal - or surreal – colors," Todd said.
 "They often think these photos are either fake or manipulated.
 While that could be the case, what most people don't understand about light is that the human eye doesn't discern between the chemical compounds that make up light.
 Humans view a very narrow spectrum.
-Cameras, on the other hand, can pick up light wavelengths that is composed of chemical compounds like helium, hydrogen, and so on.
+Cameras, on the other hand, can pick up light wavelengths that are composed of chemical compounds like helium, hydrogen, and so on.
 These chemicals change the 'color' of light that that we can't easily see, but cameras can."

 If you're trying to photograph stars in the night sky, you're going to need a tripod and a really long exposure.
 Depending on any number of other photographic technique factors, you’ll likely be dealing with exposures of longer than 20 or 30 seconds, often a few minutes.
 This will result in those star trails, Todd explains.